Appstek-ebpf-linux-webassembly/ebpf-ipblocker-dynamic/README.md

 once client.json is complete its execution check the Policy/output.json file which contain the ip which is send by server .

-Now again check the xdp-drop console 1 to varify that ip is blocked and Action indicate 1 : Action : 2 is allowed .
+Now again check the xdp-drop console 1 to varify that ip is blocked and Action indicate 1 : Block : 2 : UnBlock